-PIC FunctionsThe PIC 16F88 I selected for this project has several features that were an excellent fit for the functions needed for the OpenTherm gateway.
+PIC FunctionsThe PIC16F88 I selected for this project has several features that were an excellent fit for the functions needed for the OpenTherm gateway.
+The PIC16F1847, that was chosen as a replacement when there was a shortage of the PIC16F88, has very similar features.

 ComparatorsThe information on the OpenTherm connection is communicated using different voltage and current levels.
 Somehow these analog properties have to be converted to zeroes and ones.
 On the boiler interface an opto-coupler will be used to switch on when the current exceeds some minimum level.
 Distinguishing the voltage levels on the thermostat interface can be done using one of the two analog comparators of the PIC.
 Because the levels used in the OpenTherm protocol are a little too high to use directly, a voltage divider is used to bring the voltage down.